andymcguinness/hello/README.md

 ### Step 4

+Take the MongoLab information given to you and put it in the server.js file on line 29.

+### Step 5

 Run "node server.js" from the command line -- you should see a message that says "firing on port 8080".

-### Step 5
+### Step 6

 Head on over to localhost:8080 and you should see our shiny new application!